-- "4% Credits" means Federal Credit available to Bond Financed Projects which meet the requirements of this Plan. - "9% Credits" means Federal Credit allocated on a competitive basis under the provisions of this Plan. - "Adaptive Reuse" means a proposed development that will be repurposed from what it was originally built and designed for.
-Except where stated otherwise, rehabilitation requirements in Threshold apply to Adaptive Reuse projects. - "Adjacent" means either immediately contiguous to or abutting a neighboring property, lot or walkway, and excludes property, lots, or walkways across the street from, or diagonally opposite across an intersection from the subject property, lot, or walkway. - "AMI" means Area Median Income as defined by HUD. - "Applicant" means the General Partner. - "Application" means the complete and entire set of required and requested documents, submitted by an Applicant to DCA under this Plan. - "Application Submission" means the date and time, as stipulated in the Core Plan, by which the Application must be submitted to DCA in order to be eligible for funding under this Plan. - "Bond Allocation" means tax-exempt private activity bond volume made available for rental housing which will generate the 4% Credit.
+"4% Credits" means Federal Credit available to Bond Financed Projects which meet the requirements of this Plan.

+"9% Credits" means Federal Credit allocated on a competitive basis under the provisions of this Plan.

+"Adaptive Reuse" means a proposed development that will be repurposed from what it was originally built and designed for.
+Except where stated otherwise, rehabilitation requirements in Threshold apply to Adaptive Reuse projects.

+"Adjacent" means either immediately contiguous to or abutting a neighboring property, lot or walkway, and excludes property, lots, or walkways across the street from, or diagonally opposite across an intersection from the subject property, lot, or walkway.

+"AMI" means Area Median Income as defined by HUD.

+"Applicant" means the General Partner.